xieyuheng/inner/notes/00016-bidirectional-type-checking-and-univalent-relation.md

-Categorical semantics can help us understand the relationship between intro-rules and elim-rules, thus will also help us understand  bidirectional type checking.
+Categorical semantics can help us understand the relationship between intro-rules and elim-rules, thus it might also help us to get a better understanding of bidirectional type checking.